 It will be slightly more expensive to plan an independent trip as opposed to going on an organised day trip from Hanoi, but the main reason I did this was because I wanted to climb Bai Tho Mountain, also known as Poem Mountain.
 I had seen pictures of the views from here and it looked incredible.

 What’s great is that Bai Tho is located right in the centre of Halong City on the mainland; you don’t have to take a boat to get to this mountain, so you can even skip out the boat ride if you wish!
-It can be a little hard to find Bai Tho Mountain – to read more about Bai Tho Mountain, click here.
+It can be a little hard to find Bai Tho Mountain – click on yer link to read how to get there!

 If you have longer than 4 days in Hanoi:

 If you have longer in Hanoi, you can do the 3 day Castaways trip to Halong Bay.
 I did this trip back in 2017, which is organised through Vietnam Backpacker Hostel (which is an awesome party hostel in the centre of the Old Quarter with free beer, crazy parties and an epic atmosphere!).
 It is aimed specifically at young backpackers and is basically one giant epic piss up.
 If that’s what you’re after (and that was exactly what I needed right then), you’ll have a great time!
 I had a fantastic time and met some amazing people on the trip!